coredao-org/CoreDAO-Docs/docs/Dev-Guide/core-testnet-wallet-config.md

 :::info

 #### New Testnet
 Core's latest testnet Core Testnet2 with `chainID 1114` is now live and the recommended testing environment for Core blockchain.
 It supports BTC Testnet4 for staking, unlike the previous version (`chainID 1115`).
-The old testnet, Core Testnet, is not deprecated and will no longer be maintained.
+The old testnet, Core Testnet, is now deprecated and no longer maintained.

 #### Rebrand Updates
 `Satoshi Chain/BTCs` have been rebranded to `Core/CORE`, respectively.
 If you added the Testnet before the rebranding, you'll need to update Network Name and Currency Symbol in the MetaMask settings manually; otherwise, you won't be able to use the current version of Core Testnet.
 Go to `Settings->Network`, and select `Core Testnet` to open up the network settings.
 Update Network Name and Currency Symbol to the values stated in the [above section](#adding-network-manually) and click the Save button.
 You're good to go!